Bengal1/My_grep/README.md

 ### *Title!!!!:*
 The lines in qoute below are from the Wikipedia page - grep.
-We will use them to demonstrait the use of the the function.
+We will use them to demonstrait the use of the program functionality.
 Let us refer to them as a file 'grep.wiki'.

 """